adyrose/roseworx/README.md

 add .preload class to the body and import {rwxPreload} from 'roseworx' and new rwxPreload() - this removes the problem of css animations runnning on page load
 //import * as rwx from 'roseworx';
 //new rwx.Test2();
 //import Test2 from 'roseworx/js/components/Test2';
 //new Test2();
+mixin provided for changing link color @include change-link-color($white); - useful for having links in navigations which dont follow the general rule for <a> tags in normal content.
+For example .navigation ul li {@include change-link-color($white);} will change all <a> tags and the underline color to white in each .navigation ul li

 //RoseWorx SkrollX